serverless/enterprise/docs/insights.md

 # Serverless Insights

-Serverless Insights help you monitor and optimize your serverless application by providing real-time metrics and alerts.
+Serverless Insights help you monitor and optimize your serverless application by providing key metrics and alerts.

 ## Minimum Version and Enterprise Plugin Requirements

-In order to take advantage of Serverless Insights you need to be running Serverless Framework open-source CLI version 1.36.2 or greater and install the Enterprise Plugin.
+In order to enable Serverless Insights for a particular Service you must deploy or redeploy that Service using Serverless Framework open-source CLI version 1.36.3 with the Enterprise Plugin installed.

-- If you are new to the Serverless Framework simply follow the steps in this [new user getting started guide](./getting-started.md#install-the-enterprise-plugin)
+- If you are an existing Serverless Framework Enterprise user and have a Service that you want to configure to use Serverless Insights, follow these steps to [update an existing Service](./update.md)
-- If you are an existing user and have a Service that you want to configure to use Serverless Insights, follow these steps to [update an existing Service](./update.md)
+- If you are new to the Serverless Framework open source CLI or Serverless Framework Enterprise simply follow the steps in this [new user getting started guide](./getting-started.md#install-the-enterprise-plugin) to get up and running

 ## Supported Runtimes and Regions